-- 1. The attendance of teachers, parents, and other staff at the School Wellness Summit. - 2.
-The participation of all certificated staff in annual Wellness professional development that includes such topics as social emotional learning, mindfulness, nutrition, physical activity, and stress-reduction techniques.
+- 1. The attendance of teachers, parents, and other staff at the County School Wellness Summit, so long as the County continues to hold the summit. - 2.
+The participation of all certificated staff in annual Wellness professional development that includes such topics as mindfulness, nutrition, physical activity, and stress-reduction techniques.